Callie Shanahan

-Callie Shanahan (born May 26, 2003) is an American ice hockey goaltender.
-She was selected 28th overall by the New York Sirens in the 2025 PWHL Draft.
+Callie Shanahan (born May 26, 2003) is an American professional ice hockey player who is a goaltender for the New York Sirens of the Professional Women's Hockey League (PWHL).

 Playing career

 Collegiate

 Shanahan played four seasons (2021–2025) with the Boston University Terriers in Hockey East.
 She was named to the conference All-Rookie Team in 2021–22, and as a senior in 2024–25 backstopped BU to the Hockey East tournament championship, earning a spot on the All-Tournament Team.
 She was also selected Hockey East Goaltender of the Month (October 2024) and earned multiple weekly awards.

 Professional

 Shanahan was drafted in the fourth round, 28th overall, by the New York Sirens in 2025.
 Entering the 2025–26 preseason, coverage identified her as a contender for New York’s backup role.
-On October 22, 2025, she signed a one-year contract with the New York Sirens.
+On October 22, 2025, she signed a one-year contract with the Sirens.

 International play

 As a member of the United States under-18 team, Shanahan won gold at the 2020 IIHF U18 Women’s World Championship in Bratislava, Slovakia.